Sentiment Analysis

 - Click Save.

-To create a scheduled workflow rule to calculate sentiment analysis:
+To create a workflow rule to calculate sentiment analysis:

-- Create a scheduled workflow rule as shown on the Business Rules page.
+- Create a workflow rule as shown on the Business Rules page.

 - In the Set Actions dropdown, select Calculate Sentiment.